ishtiaqahmedz/ResolveMergeConflict/README.md

 # ResolveMergeConflict
-Story of Developer B is added now
+Story of Developer B is added now, story is updated